An American Tail: Fievel Goes West: Comics

-Between January to February 1992, Marvel Comics ran a three-issue series based on Fievel Goes West, written by D.G.
+Between January and February 1992, Marvel Comics ran a three-issue series based on Fievel Goes West, written by D.G.
 Chichester with art by George Wildman.

 Video games

 An LCD game based on the film was created by Tiger Electronics in 1991, and a computer game was created in 1993.
 A Super Nintendo Entertainment System video game of the same name was released in 1994; it was heavily praised by video game critics for its presentation, although its simple gameplay garnered divided opinions.
 A Game Boy Advance video game based on the film called An American Tail: Fievel's Gold Rush was released by Conspiracy Entertainment in January 2002 to mixed reviews.

 Future

-Sequels
+Followups

-Two direct-to-video sequels were produced after the series: An American Tail: The Treasure of Manhattan Island, released in 1998, and An American Tail: The Mystery of the Night Monster, released in 1999.
-A piece of dialogue from Fievel in the former appears to retcon Fievel Goes West as a dream the character had, but many fans would prefer to see both direct-to-video films as prequels that take place before Fievel Goes West, with the dialogue being taken as foreshadowing.
+Two direct-to-video followups were produced after the series: An American Tail: The Treasure of Manhattan Island, released in 1998, and An American Tail: The Mystery of the Night Monster, released in 1999.
+A piece of dialogue from Fievel in the former appears to retcon Fievel Goes West as a dream the character had.
+The reason for this was due to a number of inconsistencies and to hue the series closer to the first film as much as it can.